 By Nancy Da Silva

-How many times have you heard this: “You can’t make me!” or if your child hasn’t reached the verbal stage yet, a shrieking, glowering tantrum certainly gets the same message across.
-You want them to do something and your child doesn’t want to do it.
-There’s also your child doing something he’s not supposed to and won’t listen as you tell him to stop.
+How many times have you heard this: “You can’t make me!”
+If your child hasn’t reached the verbal stage yet, a shrieking, glowering tantrum certainly gets the same message across.
+You want them to do something, and your child doesn’t want to do it.
+There’s also your child doing something he’s not supposed to, when he won’t listen as you tell him to stop.